Pregnancy Negligence Claims and Birth Compensation

 - Fracturing a baby’s bones, or causing hip dysplasia.

 Obstetrics negligence claims can also include instances where negligence has fatal results.
 One incident occurred where an ultrasound at 28 weeks detected that a baby’s growth had slowed unexpectedly.
 Instead of scheduling further tests where the cause could be determined, and the child’s development monitored, the radiologist decided no further action would be required.
 Unfortunately, this led to a stillbirth at 39 weeks due to placental failure.
-Medical experts found that with timely intervention and an emergency cesarean the baby girl, though premature, almost certainly would have survived and been healthy.
-Not only was compensation awarded for causing the death of a child, but the court also accounted for the mother’s subsequent depression.
+Medical experts found that with timely intervention and an emergency caesarean the baby girl, though premature, almost certainly would have survived and been healthy.
+Not only were the medicine claims for birth injury compensation successful, but the court also accounted for the mother’s subsequent depression.

 Cauda Equina Negligence Claims